solliancenet/MCW-Migrate-Linux-OSS-DB-to-Azure/Hands-on lab/Before the HOL - Migrate and modernize case for Linux and OSS DB to Azure.md

 ### Task 1: Create existing resources

-In this task, you will leverage a custom Azure Resource Manager (ARM) template to deploy the existing Azure resources and a simulated on-premises environment for Tailspin Toys.
+In this task, you will leverage a custom Azure Resource Manager (ARM) template to deploy the existing Azure resources and a simulated on-premises environment for Terra Firm.

-1. Open a browser using "InPrivate" or "Incognito" mode, and navigate to the ARM template: [ARM Template on GitHub](https://github.com/solliancenet/Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/tree/lab/Hands-on%20lab/resources/deployment).
+1. Open a browser using "InPrivate" or "Incognito" mode, and navigate to the ARM template: [ARM Template on GitHub](https://github.com/solliancenet/MCW-Migrate-Linux-OSS-DB-to-Azure/tree/lab/Hands-on%20lab/resources/deployment).

 2. Select **Deploy to Azure**.
 This will open a new browser tab to the Azure Portal for custom deployments.